 If the web application user (which should not be root) is now executing attacker-controlled commands, they should be blocked from accessing IMDS until they are able to somehow either remove the iptables rule or escalate to root.
 Of course, if the compromised user account is the one that requires access to IMDS, this additional work does us no good here, but would prevent other users from accessing IMDS that have no business doing so.

-As course author for SANS SEC488: Cloud Security Essentials and co-author (along with Shaun McCullough) of SEC541: Cloud Security Attacker Techniques, Monitoring, and Threat Detection, I’ve found that IMDS is a major blind spot for many organizations’ security teams.
-If you learned anything from this, hopefully it is to at least migrate all of your current and future AWS EC2 instances to IMDS version 2.
-Please see the below references for even more details on this service.
+This information from the CrowdStrike report related to IMDS should be quite concerning as attackers are becoming more and more aware of methods to locate and abuse cloud credentials.
+As course author for SANS SEC488: Cloud Security Essentials5 and co-author (along with Shaun McCullough) of SEC541: Cloud Security Attacker Techniques, Monitoring, and Threat Detection6, I’ve also found that IMDS is a major blind spot for many organizations’ security teams.
+If you learned anything from this, hopefully it is to at least migrate all your current and future AWS EC2 instances to IMDS version 2 and to keep a close eye on the usage patterns of credentials that belong to compute resources through your monitoring efforts.
+Please see the below references for even more details on IMDS.

 Stella, J. (2019, August 1).
 A Technical Analysis of the Capital One Cloud Misconfiguration Breach.
 Fugue. https://www.fugue.co/blog/a-technical-analysis-of-the-capital-one-cloud-misconfiguration-breach

 Amazon Web Services.
 (2023).
 Comparing Amazon Linux 2 and Amazon Linux 2023. https://docs.aws.amazon.com/linux/al2023/ug/compare-with-al2.html.